 Dissolve the yeast in the warm water.
 Stir in the sugar until it has dissolved.
 Let sit for 7 to 10 minutes.
 (The mixture should form bubbles after about 5 minutes, if not, the yeast may be inactive, and you'll need to begin again with a new packet.)

-Knead the dough for about 10 minutes, (5 if using the electric stand mixer), until it is smooth and elastic.
+Knead the dough for about 10 minutes (5 if using the electric stand mixer) until smooth and elastic.
 Coat the sides of the bowl with a little bit of olive oil, and turn the dough over to moisten both sides.
 Cover with a damp cloth and allow it to rest in a warm spot until it doubles in size, about 2 to 2 1/2 hours.

 Once the dough has risen, punch it down and knead it again for a few minutes, then press it into an oiled 9 to 10-inch round cake pan or a 12 x 16-inch baking sheet.
 Using your fingers, create small depressions on the surface of the dough.